jalanvatsal/Sentiment-Geometry-with-Embedding-Vectors/README.md

    A negative sentence vector was shifted along the sentiment direction.
 This vector arithmetic was designed to simulate a transformation toward more positive sentiment.

 5. **Semantic Evaluation via Nearest Neighbors**
-   The shifted vector was compared against each original sentence embeddings using **cosine similarity** to identify its closest match.
+   The shifted vector was compared against each original sentence embedding using **cosine similarity** to identify its closest match.
 This step assessed whether the sentiment shift produced semantically and emotionally meaningful results with respect to the transformation.

 6. **Analysis & Findings**
    Qualitative analysis showed that the shifted vector mapped closely to a sentence with a clearly more positive tone.